xlsrln/cat/cat_rules.md

 - It's encouraged to have the same car for everyone in the team

 #### Liveries
-- Custom liveries are optional
+- Custom liveries, numberplates and team liveries are optional but encouraged
-- It's encouraged if drivers have their number plates on their liveries
-- It's encouraged to have a team livery

 #### Game rules:
 - No ghosts.
 No unauthorised mods.